Dropbox sees IPO price between $16 and $18 per share | 4-Traders

-A series of funding rounds had valued Dropbox at $10 billion, but investment bankers were doubtful about matching that valuation.
+A series of funding rounds had valued Dropbox at $10 billion (£7.2 billion), but investment bankers were doubtful about matching that valuation.

 Dropbox, which plans to raise $648 million at the top end of the range, expects its debut price to be between $16 and $18 per share, the company said in a filing. (http://bit.ly/2FwgJJ2)